-In the 12th Century, long before the palace was constructed, this hilltop was home to a chapel dedicated to Our Lady of Pena.
+In the 12th Century, a chapel dedicated to Our Lady of Pena sat atop this hill.
 It was built after an apparition of the Virgin Mary appeared.

-In 1503 the Royal Monastery, funded by Manuel I, was built on this site.
+In 1503, Manuel I funded the building of the Royal Monastery on this site.
 The monastery was home to the Order of Saint Jerome.
 The original niche from the monastery was remarkably preserved and can still be seen today.
 It was decorated with shells, stones and porcelain pieces.
 It was later used as a storeroom.

 In 1834 the monastery was abandoned after religious orders in Portugal were abolished.
 The site remained untouched for four years.
 King Ferdinand II acquired the monastery and surrounding lands in an auction, including the nearby Moorish Castle.
-Restoration work began on the monastery almost immediately, and by 1843 construction started on the “New Palace”.
-The palace consists of two wings; the old 16th Century Manueline monastery and the 19th Century wing built under King Ferdinand’s watchful eye.
-The old monastery was organized around a cloister:
+Restoration work began on the monastery almost immediately.

-The two wings are most easily identified by their paint colours.
+The two wings are easily distinguishable by their paint colours.
 Ochre for the new wing:

 And red for the old monastic wing:

 There are numerous oceanic symbols in the architecture as well.
-My favourite being this whimsical newt above the entryway:
+My favourite element was this whimsical newt above the entryway:

-Gah, I loved him so much, I could have stared at him forever.
+Doesn’t he look both furious and hilarious at the same time?
 He reminds me of the Dancing Faun statue at Pompeii.
 Notice the clam shells and detailed barnacles around the doorway as well.
 Magnificent architecture.

 They didn’t hold back on the interior design either.
 This was the vaulted ceiling in the reception room: